This post may contain affiliate links. Please read my disclosure policy.

 What is the best kind of sausage to use in this soup?

+You can even substitute turkey sausage if desired.
 Sweet, or mild, Italian pork sausage is pretty much interchangeable with hot Italian sausage, in most recipes.
-Unless your recipe calls for one or the other, you can be certain it’s all good!
+Unless your recipe calls for one or the other, you can be certain it’s all good.

 Do you have to use half-and-half in this recipe?